EasyKayzey/CASprzak/README.md

 # Z_CASprzak
-A CAS by The EasyKayzey Show (Erez Israeli Miller and Michael Kasprzak)
+Z_CASprzak is a CAS by The EasyKayzey Show (Erez Israeli Miller and Michael Kasprzak)

 Hello, and welcome to our Computer Algebra System.
 This is a joint project by The EasyKayzey Show started at HackBCA V, 2020.
 It consists of a structure for parsing, storing, and working with mathematical expressions with a small command-line demo.